Scroojalix/NPCManager/README.md

 Also has support for using a MySQL database to store NPC data (Configured in the config.yml).

+### Disclaimer
+This project was created so I could practice coding with Java, as well as learn how to use the Spigot API.
+This plugin may be very buggy and may not have that many features, so by all means use something more advanced such as [Citizens](https://www.spigotmc.org/resources/citizens.13811/).

 ### Commands

  * `/npc create <name>`